Ashok172006/Abex_ARC24/README.md

     ```python
     stepper.moveTo(stepper.currentPosition() + steps);
 * Move the motor
-  * Now we ove the stepper motor by the following command
+  * Now we move the stepper motor by the following command
     ```python
     stepper.runToPosition();